borgbackup/borg/docs/faq.rst

 They are named ``<filename>.borg_part_<N>`` and all operations usually ignore these files, but you can make them considered by giving the option ``--consider-part-files``.
-You usually only need that option if you are really desperate (e.g. if you have no completed backup of that file and you'ld rather get a partial file extracted than nothing).
+You usually only need that option if you are really desperate (e.g. if you have no completed backup of that file and you'd rather get a partial file extracted than nothing).
 You do **not** want to give that option under any normal circumstances.